alimardonbegov/alimardonbegov/README.md

 ####  Hi, how are you?👋
-- 😎 I am Frontend Developer
+- 😎 I am Flutter and Frontend Developer
 - 📫 Shoot me on [Telegram](https://t.me/alimardon_begov) or add me on [LinkedIn](https://www.linkedin.com/in/alimardon-begov/) :)

 ## 💻 Tech Stack: